 Following the complete modernisation of this Parsons Green terraced house, its shaded courtyard garden had turned hopelessly irreparable.
 We rendered the back wall, producing a seamless canvas to construct built-in benches to sync the garden with its contemporary residence.
 By encompassing both left and back elevations, a spacious, ergonomic seating zone was created.
-A multi stem, Himalayan Silver birch tree provides an anchoring focal point, while generating dynamic, diagonal movement and balance.
-By utilising the same buff sandstone as the seat platforms, we carved out a circular light well, where this detailed nuance increases depth in the small space.
-With further tactility at sitting height, amid vivid lighting at dusk, the consistent honing of design ideas for a compact garden infuses an inspiring detail gamut.
+A multi stem Himalayan birch tree provides an anchoring focal point, while generating diagonal movement and balance.
+By utilising the same buff sandstone as the seat platforms, we carved out a circular light well, increasing spatial depth in this very small space.
+With further tactility at sitting height, amid vivid lighting at dusk, the consistent honing of design ideas for a truly compact garden infuses an inspiring gamut of floating details.

 While countless EC1 penthouse gardens feature wrap-around terraces or L-shaped verandas, the continual garden design task of increasing sense of depth is a mission, and in the Ziggurat building, Saffron Hill, this spatial predicament is mitigated by glass panels which surround a curved Art Deco outline.
 Bespoke planters, aptly powder coated in a neutral, minimalist colour palette, elevate planting above the deck, where natural light fills their apertures.
-A textural matrix of grasses, perennials and herbs soaks up the sunbeams across this warm roof terrace microclimate, within a floating design sequence, to define contemporary terrace planting.
+A textural matrix of grasses, perennials and aromatic herbs soaks up the sunbeams across this warm roof terrace microclimate to define contemporary planting, within a floating design sequence.

 The blue slates detailed in the planters of this Hepworth Court roof terrace in Chelsea resemble natural mountain ridges.
 By adapting a conventional mulch into an artistic expression, a functional aesthetic is refined.
 We planted Silver birch, Pine and Olive trees as sculptural focal points, which thrive in fierce wind.
 The beautiful trunks of such species are highlighted within this pattern, while the stoutness of slate retains the compost, as wind streams through – deterring Magpies from digging where they're not supposed to!

 Subtle detail design requires a consistently perfect fit, and none more so than in this unique Clerkenwell roof terrace facing St Paul's Cathedral.
 The contemporary interior is enveloped by three terraces, which we designed over several projects.
-Brimming with modern art, the penthouse apartment gained further substance by syncing this private collection into the outdoors, counterbalanced by a specially commissioned modern sculpture on the roof terrace.
-We devised an original sequence of indoor planters, repeated with similar forms and colours outside, featuring tender plants and architectural succulents.
+Brimming with modern art, the penthouse apartment gained further substance by syncing this private collection into the outdoors, counterbalanced by a specially commissioned modern sculpture.
+We devised an original sequence of indoor and roof terrace planters in corresponding forms and colours, featuring tender succulents inside and architectural trees outside.
 To frame the cathedral's view from the master bedroom, we planted a multi stem Ginkgo tree, where its branches emerge through a mosaic of tumbled quartz paddlestones.
 Forming a distinct, natural layout, this matrix of contrasting details diversifies a small rooftop project, amid the monotony of London's urban rooflines.

 Adjoining the street, the boundary of this end-of-terrace North London garden required a security element.
-In order to add height without permanent, heavy-duty construction, Cedar cladding forms the upper section of the left fence.
-Cedar softwood is a versatile material, milled into diverse widths, enabling the freedom to create dynamic patterns.
-We designed a contemporary screen detailed in three varying widths, where each 1-metre panel generates rhythm in its segments, producing subtle detail design continuity.
+In order to add height without permanent heavy-duty construction, Cedar cladding forms the upper section of the left fence.
+Cedar softwood is a versatile material, milled into diverse sizes – enabling the freedom to create compelling patterns.
+We designed a contemporary screen detailed in three bands, where each 1-metre panel generates dynamic rhythm in its segments, producing subtle detail design continuity.

-The steel spout at the centre of this sizeable water feature was detailed to define contrasting scale within a layered composition.
-The garden is situated at the back of a tall townhouse, where we sought to enhance reflections, sound and light in a shaded site.
-The fusion of silky Bamboo canes, natural stone and water produces Japanese woodland ambience, where detail permeates every single aspect of the design.
-As in many Eastern gardens, even a modest detail nuance heightens a site's essence; when we infuse even a fraction of this philosophy within urban gardens, a small London outdoor space is extended beyond its mere layout into a liveable oasis.
+The stainless steel spout at the centre of this sizeable water feature was detailed to define contrasting scale within a layered composition.
+The small and obscured courtyard is situated at the back of a grand Georgian townhouse, where we sought to enhance reflections, sound and light in a shaded site.
+The fusion of silky Bamboo canes, natural stone and water produces Japanese woodland ambience, where detail permeates every aspect of an innovative design.
+As in many Eastern gardens, even the modest nuanced detail heightens a site's essence; when we infuse even a fraction of this spiritual philosophy within urban London gardens, a small outdoor space is truly extended beyond its mere layout into a meaningfully liveable oasis.

-The current planting scheme for this 2.2-metre, curved white vase is our plan B in a King's Cross minimalist roof terrace.
-Affected by gusty wind, the original Juncus soft rushes required an alternative, where two symmetrical troughs framing the side elevations of this canalside penthouse were replanted with shorter, Mexican feather grasses and Geranium ‘Rozanne’.
-This current composition is far daintier, and with the planters' milky-white backdrop, a new, low-key detail was formed.
+The current planting scheme for this 2.2-metre curved white vase is our plan B in a King's Cross designer roof terrace.
+Affected by gusty wind, the original Juncus soft rushes required an alternative, where two symmetrical troughs framing the side elevations of this canalside penthouse were replanted with shorter Mexican feather grasses and Geranium ‘Rozanne’.
+The current composition is far daintier, and with the planters' milky-white backdrop, a new low-key detail was formed.

 If we can design it, then we can build it, and if we can build it, it's invariably custom-made!
-Bespoke water features, seating, planters, decks and screens form immersive garden experiences, since every outdoor space epitomises its location, owner and the designer who crafted it with intricate details.
+Bespoke water features, seating, planters, decks and screens form immersive garden experiences, since every outdoor space epitomises its location, owner and the designer who crafted it with thoughtful details.
 We rarely utilise an off-the-shelf product, unless it's adding contrast by augmenting a scheme.
-After all, every mass-produced invention began life as an original, humble blueprint.
-While this object is randomly displayed in a store, or an online boutique, a garden forms an intimate, individual expression.
+After all, every mass-produced invention began life as an original humble blueprint.
+While this object is randomly displayed in a store, or an online boutique, a garden forms an intimate individual expression.